apetrycki/daikinskyport/README.md

 Once Core has restarted, navigate to **Configuration** in the sidebar, then **Entities**.
 Use the search box to search for the name of your thermostat.
 For example, search for `main room` (the name of your thermostat is shown on the touch screen).
 You should see a `climate`, `weather`, and a number of `sensor` entities.

 **NOTE:** This component does not show up in the list of Home Assistant integrations.

-## TODO

-- Fix services - not sure what I'm doing wrong, it looks to me the same as the ecobee
-- Get rid of time on weather forecast
-- Create UI Config Flow